 Hives, which go by the scientific name Urticaria, take the shape of a series of bumps all over the body.
 This condition is extremely common and rarely dangerous or life-threatening.
 Hives can sometimes cause swelling in the throat that makes breathing and swallowing difficult, so they’re best not ignored.

 However, hives can be very uncomfortable for Fido, and they usually point to an underlying cause that needs to be addressed.
 This usually takes the form of an allergic reaction, but there may be a medical or psychological reason for the skin condition.
+Some breeds (like the Pit Bull) have especially sensitive skin making them more susceptible to hives.

 What Do Hives Look Like?